jonataslaw/getx/README.md

 Get.offAll(NextScreen());
 ```

+### That's it, you've learned how to navigate between routes the default way.

+However, for people who like more organized code who want to navigate with named routes, or for Flutter_web Developers who want the url to show exactly which route is being shown, and want the page refresh not to affect the state of the routes.
+On your site, we give you a much more elegant and functional solution.
+Yeah, the default navigation doesn't fully support Flutter_web, but Get does !!!!

+## So...
 Is possible used default namedRoutes from flutter?
-Yes, and with no navigation bug
+- Yes, and with no navigation bug

+## Using with Named Routes and And offering full flutter_web support:

 ### Add " navigatorKey: Get.key," to MaterialApp